ROCm/rocm-install-on-linux/docs/install/3rd-party/megablocks-install.rst

 * :ref:`using-docker-with-megablocks-pre-installed` **(recommended)**
 * :ref:`build-megablocks-rocm-docker-image`

 .. _using-docker-with-megablocks-pre-installed:

-Using a prebuilt Docker image with Megablocks pre-installed
+Use a prebuilt Docker image with Megablocks pre-installed
 --------------------------------------------------------------------------------------

-Docker is the recommended method to set up a Megablocks environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a Megablocks environment, as it avoids potential installation issues.
 The tested, prebuilt image includes Megablocks, PyTorch, ROCm, and other dependencies.

 1. Pull the Docker image